Over 380 billion plastic bags are used in the U.S. every year, according to the Environmental Protection Agency (EPA).

 10. Plastic Bags Block Storm Drains

-Because of how easily they are carried by the wind, plastic bags can end up clogging stormwater drains.
+Because of how easily they are carried by the wind, plastic bags can end up clogging sewers and stormwater drains.

 This is already happening in countries such as India and Bangladesh, where plastic bags cause flooding in this way.

 In the U.S., cities such as San Jose in California have also experienced such problems.

 In 2007, the San Francisco Regional Water Quality Control Board stated that three waterways in San Jose were so littered with trash that they were said to be in violation of the federal Clean Water Act.

 It’s clear to see that plastic bags can be dangerous to our wellbeing, especially during natural disasters.

 While there are many great products made from recycled plastic and recycling plastic bags can help to prevent the problems associated with plastic, the sad truth is that only one percent of the plastic bags that are manufactured get recycled, as Waste Management reports.